Posted September 24, 2018 | Personal Injury

 |10||10||Liberty Park||1300 S/700 E||Salt Lake City||10||5||1||0||28|

-Utah’s largest city exhibited the most safety issues for bicyclists.
+Utah’s largest city exhibited the most crashes for bicyclists.
 The state capital contained ten zones, including a widespread zone in Downtown centralized at the intersection of 200 S and State Street.
-This zone accounted for 77 bicycle collisions with 37 leading to injury, resulting in a Bicycle Danger Score of 184 – ranking second on our list.
+This zone accounted for 77 bicycle collisions with 37 leading to injury, resulting in a Bicycle crash rate of 184 – ranking second on our list.

 It’s worth noting that Salt Lake City has the widest streets and largest blocks of any major city in the United States.
 By comparison, SLC blocks are three times the size of cities such as Portland, and their streets are more than double the width of those in San Francisco and Manhattan.

-This spread-out design was actually based on conventional Mormon principles.
+This spread-out design was actually based on conventional principles of the Church of Jesus Christ of Latter-day Saints.
 Blocks were made larger to enable family farming, while the streets were widened so that farmers could more easily direct their cattle through the streets.

 While this was ideal in the 19th century, wider streets are a net negative for cyclists in the modern age: